Star Wars: Galaxy’s Edge Guide

 Millennium Falcon: Smuggler’s Run

-Millennium Falcon: Smuggler’s Run will offer a single rider line.
+Millennium Falcon: Smuggler’s Run offers a single rider line.

 The height requirement for Millennium Falcon: Smuggler’s Run is 38 inches.